 - Night terrors

-Detoxification programs focus on reducing or eliminating withdrawal symptoms, preventing complications, and then providing the therapy needed to abstain from drinking in the future.
-There are two kinds of detoxification, inpatient and outpatient.
+Detoxification programs focus on reducing or eliminating withdrawal symptoms.
+Thus preventing complications and providing the therapy needed to abstain from drinking in the future.

-With an inpatient program, patients with moderate-to-severe symptoms of alcohol withdrawal receive treatment for moderate-to-severe withdrawal symptoms.
+An inpatient program focuses on patients with moderate-to-severe symptoms of alcohol withdrawal.
 Medications can be used to prevent or treat seizure activity, help maintain the person’s respiratory control, and to maintain other functions.
 During the inpatient treatment, the patient’s body temperature, blood pressure, blood levels of various chemicals in the body, and heart rate are monitored.
-Dehydration is prevented through IV and medications may also be injected via IV.
+Dehydration is prevented through IV, and medications may also be injected via IV.
 If needed, sedation medications can be used until withdrawal is complete.

-Outpatient programs are different because they are used for those with mild-to-moderate alcohol withdrawal symptoms.
-Someone must stay with the person detoxing at all times, but other than that monitoring, the patient only has to go to the outpatient facility on a daily basis to check the symptoms of withdrawal and the process of recovery.
-Some kinds of treatment may include blood tests, patient and family counseling, and sedative drugs, which can help reduce withdrawal symptoms.
+Outpatient programs are different than inpatient because they are designed for those with mild-to-moderate alcohol withdrawal symptoms.
+Someone must stay with the person detoxing at all times.
+Aside from being monitored during detox, the person suffering only has to go to the outpatient facility on a daily basis.
+The need for attending daily is to check the symptoms of withdrawal and the process of recovery.
+Some of the treatment types may include blood tests, patient and family counseling, and sedative drugs, which can help reduce withdrawal symptoms.

 How Can I Get Started With Alcohol Detoxification?